violakyoungalee/HackMentalHealth/README.md

 # hackrice-website
-The unofficial website for HackRice8
+The unofficial website for HackMentalHealth